hugobloem/stateful_scenes/README.md

 ## Scene configurations
 For each scene you can specify:

-- The debounce time
+- The debounce time which is applied after the transition time has elapsed
 - Whether to ignore stateful scene changes when the underlying scene is unavailable
 - Specify an opposing 'off' scene that is activated when the stateful scene is deactivated (when Restore is off)
 - Restore the previous state on deactivation by changing the variables on the scene's device page.
 - The scene tolerance for the stateful scene to be active
 - The individual transition time

 ## External Scenes
 > Note this is an EXPERIMENTAL feature and may not work correctly for your setup.
 I have tested it with scenes configured in Zigbee2MQTT which works, but I do not have access to a Hue hub which therefore may not work correctly.
 If you are experiencing issues, please let me know or open a pull request with the improvements.